Dustyroom/flat-kit-doc/_docs/outlines.md

 {:.image-caption}
 Parameters for adjusting the normals of the imported models in Unity

 Here is an example of the abovementioned info on a few parallel primitives.
 On the left side, all 4 shapes are identical simple meshes (copies), the normals are not adjusted.
+You can see that there are no outlines when the top faces merge visually.
-On the right side, three bottom meshes are identical to the left ones (copies), but the top mesh has a normal rotated in Blender — just enough to make the sufficient difference so that _Min/Max Normals Threshold_ parameter detects an angle and generates an outline.
+On the right side, the three bottom meshes are identical to the left ones (copies), but the top mesh has a normal rotated in Blender — just enough to make the sufficient difference so that _Min/Max Normals Threshold_ parameter detects an angle and generates an outline.

 ![Rotated normal makes an outline](/FlatKit_Manual_Images/flat-kit-rotated-normal-in-3d-editor.png){: .image-fancy}